 Ransomware detection and recovery - As an Microsoft 365 subscriber, you will get alerted if OneDrive detects a ransomware or malicious attack.
 You’ll be able to easily recover your files to a point in time before they were affected, up to 30 days after the attack.
 You can also your restore your entire OneDrive up to 30 days after a malicious attack or other types of data loss, such as file corruption, or accidental deletes and edits.

 Version history for all file types - In the case of unwanted edits or accidental deletes, you can restore deleted files from the OneDrive recycle bin or restore a previous version of a file in OneDrive.

 Password protected & expiring sharing links - As an Microsoft 365 subscriber, you can keep your shared files more secure by requiring a password to access them or setting an expiration date on the sharing link.

-Mass file deletion notification and recovery - If you accidentally or intentionally delete a large number of files, we will alert you and provide you with steps to recover those files.
+Mass file deletion notification and recovery - If you accidentally or intentionally delete a large number of files in your OneDrive cloud backup, we will alert you and provide you with steps to recover those files.